 Q: MetroQuest looks useful.
 Who is the best person to speak to for more information about it?

 A: [From Dave] I apologize for not being able to provide more in-depth information about MetroQuest due to the educational nature of this session.
 The best person is Derek Warburton at MetroQuest (by email to firstname.lastname@example.org, or toll free phone: 1 855-215-0186.
 Derek will be pleased to make sure you get the information you need.
-In the meantime, here are two quick videos to give you a better sense of the software and some short client interviews recorded at this year’s National APA Conference.
+In the meantime, here is a quick video to give you a better sense of the software.

 Questions for Elevating Erie